-New Lynn is being transformed into a vibrant and cosmopolitan metropolitan centre, centred around a world-class transit interchange.
-New Lynn will be reflective of the rich diversity of the community, a place that is true to its roots and in tune with its wider natural setting.
+New Lynn is being transformed into a vibrant and cosmopolitan metropolitan centre, built around a world-class transit interchange.

 New Lynn Transit-Oriented Development programme also includes a range of projects and initiatives undertaken by Auckland Transport and Auckland Council to pave the way for the town centre's revitalisation and act as a catalyst for private-sector redevelopment.

-These developments will establish New Lynn as one of the most important town centres in Auckland, built for people who live in apartments, work close to home or own businesses in the town centre, and who have the option of public transport, walking and cycling to get about.
+These developments have established New Lynn as one of the most important town centres in Auckland, built for people who live in apartments, work close to home, or own businesses in the town centre, and who have the option of public transport, walking and cycling to get around.

 Transport interchange and rail development